 The second step of the test requires that copyright exceptions “do not conflict with a normal exploitation of the work”.
 This chiefly means that the exceptions should not allow users to enter into economic competition with the rightholder.
 All uses that have economic importance, or are likely to acquire such importance, should in principle be reserved to the rightholders.

-Thirdly, the exceptions should not “unreasonably prejudice the legitimate interests of the right holder”.
+Thirdly, the exceptions should not “unreasonably prejudice the legitimate interests of the rights holder”.
 The ambiguity of the term “legitimate” makes this step particularly hard to evaluate, as it can mean both “lawful” (i.e., grounded in the law), and, more broadly, “valid” (as in: justifiable, reasonable).
 It seems that the narrower view, limited to protecting interests enshrined in the law, is more appropriate.
 Copyright exceptions should not “unreasonably prejudice” such legitimate interest.
 According to the WTO Panel, this precludes exceptions that cause or may cause “unreasonable loss of income” to the rightholder.
 However, a contrario, a certain degree of prejudice (“reasonable prejudice”, related to a “reasonable loss of income”) remains acceptable.
 This is why some exceptions (such as the private copy exception) are accompanied by a compensation scheme (such as a special levy (tax) on purchases of recordable media) that is supposed to bring the prejudice suffered by rightholders back to an acceptable level.

 As demonstrated, the three-step test offers considerable freedom of interpretation and “sufficient breathing space for social, cultural and economic needs” (Senftleben, 2010).
 However, the views on the practical significance of the three-step test differ.
 In particular, the way in which the test is incorporated in the InfoSoc Directive indicates that its role, according to the European legislator, is to “narrow down” the scope of statutory exceptions: Article 5 in its (1), (2) and (3) offers a list of rather narrowly defined uses that should (Article 5(1)) or may (Article 5(2) and (3)) be covered by statutory exceptions in national laws of the Member States.
 This list includes, for example, quotations, uses in research and teaching, as well as the private copy exception (see below).
 Then, the same article 5 (in its (5)) provides that all the above exceptions (whether affecting only the reproduction right, or also the right of communication to the public) should in addition be subject to the three-step test.
 As a result, exceptions stemming from the InfoSoc Directive tend to be defined in a very narrow way, which severely limits their practical significance, especially for research activities.